NebraskaOps/ansible-role-template/README.md

 # ansible-role-template
-Template for new Ansible role.
+A template for new Ansible roles.